SteelCompendium/data-gen/Ancestries/Memonek.md

 “Are you going mad?”
 John asked in a whisper.

 The memonek smiled ruefully.
 “It feels that way sometimes.
-I spent an hour this morning staring at an insect that landed on my finger—a grasshopper, the polder called it.
+I spent an hour this morning staring at an insect that landed on my finger—a grasshopper, the [[Polder|polder]] called it.
 I thought I had never seen a thing so perfect and beautiful.
 That was awe.
 As powerful as I have ever felt.
 In the battle today, anger—just as powerful.

 “I thought I could resist it.
 When I arrived here and felt no different, I thought perhaps world-sickness was a legend.
 But it is a slow process, this illness, these insidious emotions.”